In-Office Savings Plans vs. Insurance Discount Plans

 But just because PPO participation is usually a necessary evil, doesn’t mean there aren’t options to profitably decrease dependency.
 One of those options is to add focus to uninsured patients.
-According to an article released by the National Association of Dental Plans, 114 million Americans did not have dental coverage in 2016.
+According to independent research commissioned by DentaQuest and conducted by KRC Research, an estimated 74 million Americans did not have dental coverage in 2019.
 This number is on the rise due to retirement rates and employers who are choosing to opt out of dental coverage due to high costs.
 As a provider, it is your opportunity to attract these patients to your office and offer an affordable option that promotes oral health.

 Providers can choose to gain uninsured patients through participation in Insurance Discount Plans or by creating their own In-Office Savings Plan.
 Both options allow patients to feel and act more like insured patients.
 Patients pay an affordable annual fee to gain access to dental savings.
 They receive benefits over traditional dental coverage such as no monthly premiums, no annual limits, no paperwork, and coverage on advanced dentistry and cosmetic work.
 While the concept of providing coverage to uninsured patients is the same, there are significant differences on the part of the patient and the provider.
 It is important to understand these differences before deciding which is best for your practice.